Maryann Corbett earned a doctorate in English from the University of Minnesota

 Southwest Review, and Subtropics.
 It has been featured on Poetry

-Subtropics, Verse Daily, American Life in Poetry, The Poetry Foundation, The
+Daily, Verse Daily, American Life in Poetry and the Poetry Foundation website

 O absent Mind, blank where I fire this prayer,